 “He’s a great guy.
 We have good conversations, but it is forced,” Rich said.
-“It’s a different relationship than any I’ve ever had with any of my other mentors, and I don’t feel like I get out of it what I need.
-We have [a] bi-monthly call, and it’s a bi-monthly call.
+“It’s a different relationship than any I’ve ever had with any of my other mentors, and I don’t feel like I get out of it what I need...
 And again, he’s a great guy, but I don’t think it serves a true purpose for me.”

-And therein lies the potential downside of using admin matching.
-The majority of mentoring participants want to have control over who they connect with and work with as a mentee or mentor, so you run the risk of diminishing their relationship if you force the match.
+And therein lies the potential downside of using Admin Matching.
+Many mentoring participants want to have control over who they connect with and work with as a mentee or mentor, so you risk diminishing their relationship if you force the match.

 - Your workplace culture values independence and choice for employees

-- You have no critical need for maintaining control over the matches made
+- You have no critical need to maintain control over the matches made

-- If either of these is true, self-directed matching may be the best fit for your program
+If either of these is true, Suggested Matching and Self Matching may be the best fit for your program.

-Still, I’ll reiterate here: MentorcliQ’s mentoring software still uses the matching algorithm whether you’re using a self-directed or admin matching strategy.
+Still, I’ll reiterate here: MentorcliQ’s mentoring software still uses the matching algorithm in every mentor matching option available to you.
 Even with administrator-level mentor matching, the administrator can see a best-fit percentage for potential mentor/mentee pairs, which makes the process much easier.

 Create a Strategic Mentoring Program with MentorcliQ

-We know that each mentoring format is unique, which is why we spend time with our clients guiding them through program design consultations and strategic program planning.
-What we’ve seen over the years is that most organizations use a combination of self-directed and administrator matching options for their programs, with one matching option being right in some circumstances while the other option makes better sense in other situations.
+We know that each mentoring format is unique, so we spend time with our clients, guiding them through program design consultations and strategic program planning.
+What we’ve seen over the years is that most organizations use a combination of matching styles. with one matching option being right in some circumstances while the other option makes better sense in other situations.